jesse-ashmore/jeezeh.github.io/ssg/content/posts/apple-music-2/index.md

 </figure>
 </aside>

 Within a few minutes I kicked off the process to move all my playlists, and only an hour or so later it had completed.
-Given some playlists had thousands of songs, the speed and accuracy of the migration was impressive, playlists with hundreds of songs were only missing a one or two.
+Given some playlists had thousands of songs, the speed and accuracy of the migration was impressive; playlists with hundreds of songs were only missing a one or two.
 Factoring in some artists who recently pulled their music from Spotify, I wouldn't be surprised if I actually _(re-)gained_ music during the process.

 Although it didn't copy my folder structure, it only took a few minutes to create them by hand and get back to the same point I left from with Spotify.
 This was a great first impression that would continue through the rest of the Android app experience.
 It's fast, looks gorgeous, and has most of the features I want from a portable music app.

 It breezes through tens of thousands of tracks in my Library without a hitch.
-It also has pretty good feature parity with Apple devices, sometimes even getting new features like AutoMix first due to not being tied to iOS and macOS release cycles.
+It also has pretty good feature parity with Apple devices, sometimes **even getting new features (like AutoMix) first due to not being tied to iOS and macOS release cycles**.
 The only quirks I've found with the app so far are that

 1. It really likes to remember recent screens, to the point where navigating one logical layer 'up' the component tree takes quite a few back button presses
 2. Sometimes it just... stops, either restarting itself or needing a manual force close

 Overall, it's surprisingly solid experience given it's an Apple product on Android.
-It even supports streaming (without needing to download) any music you might own and bring along to the platform.
+It even supports streaming music you own and upload to AM, without needing to download it first.

 ## Bring your own music

-> I miss Google Play Music, but this is maybe the next best thing.=
+> I miss Google Play Music, but this is _maybe_ the next best thing.

-Apple Music's roots in iTunes and their focus on music ownership serves users with existing digital collections very well.
-From any desktop device (Windows or Mac), you can upload local files to your Apple Music account and have these available in your Library to stream anywhere.
+AM's roots in iTunes and their focus on music ownership serves users with existing digital collections very well.
+From any desktop device (Windows or Mac), you can upload local files to your AM account and have these available in your Library to stream anywhere.
 This is an excellent answer to Spotify's somewhat lackluster 'Local Files' feature, which is an opt-in feature and requires at least one computer to have a copy of the files on the same network for others to sync from.

-Unfortunately, the import process for Apple Music isn't perfect either.
+Unfortunately, the import process for AM isn't perfect either.

 ### Alac of supported formats